lite-note/vscode-extension/README.md

 # Lite Note README

+[Lite Note](https://litenote.space) is an app which main goal is to provide a simple yet effective way to display your notes.

-Lite Note extensions to improve your taking note's experience
+Lite Note extensions to improve your taking note's experience.

 ## Features